vs65497/nwn/README.md

 ### **Observations**

-* Any node can branch into an arbitrary number of subgraphs, and these branches may loop back on themselves rather than progress toward the low-voltage terminal.
-This recurrence strongly resembles the feedback structure of Recurrent Neural Networks (RNNs) and helps explain why methods like Backpropagation Through Time (BPTT) are nontrivial.
-From this perspective, it was satisfying to observe the “weights” (conductances) of each junction naturally self-organize in response to the input waveform.
+* Any section of the network can take the form of an arbitrary subgraphs of arbitrary direction.
+Walks of these subgraphs which loop back onto themselves show recurrence in the network -- this may partly explain why the network holds memory.
+When combined with the growth/annihilation of bridges, there appears to be a complex movement of charges through the network, thus describing rich dynamics.

-* The network outputs a conductance in discrete steps.
-This may have to do with the small amount of neurodes or that quantized conductance has not been implemented.
+* The network responds with an output conductance in discrete steps.
+This may have to do with the small amount of neurodes or a lack of implementation of quantized conductance.
 It may be possible that the output conductance approaches a smooth curve (differentiable) with quantized conductance.

 * Wire currents don't follow the rules of circuit theory because they are nodes in the network dual representation.
 There is likely a much better way to model current directions in wires by accounting for micro or nano-Ohm resistances per length of wire.
 In general, however, painting currents on the canvas is likely better for visualization than for quantitative value.
 Despite any faulty edge cases, I think this implementation is sufficient in understanding network dynamics.